Fertility treatment explained

 Clinics report success rates in different ways, so when comparing clinics’ success rates make sure you compare like with like or ’apples with apples’.
 Most importantly, you need to consider your own personal circumstances and medical history when you estimate your chance of having a baby with IVF.
 You can read more about interpreting success rates here.

-The chance of a live birth following IVF depends on many factors including the woman’s age, the man’s age and the cause of infertility.
-Research using the Australian and New Zealand Assisted Reproduction Database calculated the chance of a woman having a baby from her first cycle of IVF according to her age.
-The results below apply to women who used their own eggs, and it includes the use of frozen embryos produced by one cycle of IVF:
+The chance of a live birth following IVF depends on many factors including the age of both people undergoing fertility treatment and the cause of infertility.
+Research using the Australian and New Zealand Assisted Reproduction Database calculated the chance of a woman or person undergoing treatment having a baby from their first cycle of IVF according to their age.
+The results below apply to people who used their own eggs, and it includes the use of frozen embryos produced by one cycle of IVF:

 Intracytoplasmic sperm injection (ICSI)

-ICSI (intracytoplasmic sperm injection) is used for the same reasons as IVF, but especially to overcome sperm problems.
-ICSI follows the same process as IVF, except ICSI involves the direct injection of a single sperm into each egg to hopefully achieve fertilisation.
+ICSI follows the same process as IVF, except in ICSI the embryologist uses a microscope to select a single sperm that is injected into the egg to hopefully achieve fertilisation.

-Because it requires technically advanced equipment, there are additional costs for ICSI.
-For couples with male factor infertility, ICSI is needed to fertilise the eggs and give them a chance of having a baby.
-But for couples who don’t have male factor infertility, ICSI offers no advantage over IVF in terms of the chance of having a baby.
-You can read more about what’s involved in ICSI and its possible health effects here.
+For couples with male factor infertility, research has shown ICSI is warranted to fertilise the eggs and give them a chance of having a baby.
+But for couples who don’t have male factor infertility, there is little evidence to demonstrate that using ICSI as the sperm selection technique in these circumstances increases the likelihood of a pregnancy.

-What are the benefits and risks of IMSI?
+What are the benefits and risks of ICSI?

 What else do I need to know?